 7. Snowshoe in the Southern Hemisphere

-There is no need to worry for those of us who are not summer individuals (I group myself in that category).
-You can follow winter around the globe and have snowshoe adventures all year long!
+There is no need to worry for those who are not summer individuals (I group myself in that category).
+You can follow winter around the globe and have snowshoe adventures all year!

-This year, add a snowshoe adventure in the southern hemisphere to your bucket list.
+Add a snowshoe adventure in the southern hemisphere to your bucket list this year.
 New Zealand, Australia, and Chile are a few destinations that can offer a whole new perspective to snowshoeing.

 8. Snowshoe with Volcanic Rocks